 When you see things to do in Ephesus, you will realize that it is not a good idea to come to Ephesus for a day trip.
 Most visitors miss the sights around the ancient city of Ephesus as they come to the region with cruise ships and day trips.

 Ephesus is within the borders of Selcuk, a beautiful town in the city of Izmir.
 For those who visit Ephesus, it is a good idea to stay at hotels in Selcuk.
 There are budget-friendly small hotels and nice restaurants where you can find local Turkish cuisine.
-Things to see in Selcuk include a Roman Aqueduct, Byzantine Church and Ephesus Archeology Museum.
+Things to see in Selcuk include a Roman Aqueduct, a Byzantine Church and Ephesus Archeology Museum.

 In the Ephesus Travel Blog, we will present things to do for those who come to Ephesus from Istanbul, Bodrum or Kusadasi.
 You can trace Rome and Byzantium both in the ancient city of Ephesus and in the surrounding Selcuk district.
 You can also find insider advice on places to stay around Ephesus and guided tours of Ephesus at the bottom of the article.